glamboyosa/wunderdate/README.md

 Please follow the [official GitHub guide](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app) to properly configure an OAuth application.

-> _NOTE_ For the authorization callback URL add: `http://localhost:9991/app/main/auth/cookie/callback/github` .
+> _NOTE_: For the authorization callback URL add: `http://localhost:9991/app/main/auth/cookie/callback/github` .
 This is necessary for WunderGraph to be able to authenticate successfully.
 Else, an error will occur.

 ### Environment Variables